MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_1.md

 Each prompting technique below offers unique benefits depending on the depth of analysis you need.
 Choose the one that best aligns with your objectives:

 - **Single-Shot Prompting** is ideal for a quick overview or broad insights.
-- **Role Prompting** adds a personal and professional perspective, helping you analyze data as if you were in a specific role.
+- **Role Prompting** adds a personal and professional perspective, helping you analyze data from a specific role's viewpoint.
 - **Chain of Thought Prompting** enables a deeper exploration of complex issues through a logical series of connected prompts.